Elish Angiolini: Academic and charity work

-On leaving the post of Lord Advocate, Angiolini was unveiled as the first patron of LawWorks Scotland, a charity which helps people who cannot afford legal advice.
-In September 2011, it was announced that Angiolini was to become a visiting professor at Strathclyde Law School, her old university.
-As well as teaching undergraduates, she was to develop a masters course in advocacy studies.
-Angiolini is a member of Terra Firma Chambers, with a particular interest in public administrative law and professional negligence.
+On leaving the post of Lord Advocate, Angiolini was announced as the first patron of LawWorks Scotland, a charity which helps people who cannot afford legal advice.
+In September 2011, it was announced that Angiolini was to become a visiting professor at Strathclyde Law School, part of her old university.
+As well as teaching undergraduates, she was to develop a course in advocacy studies.
+Angiolini is a member of Terra Firma Chambers, stating particular interests in public administrative law and professional negligence.

 Angiolini was headhunted by both the United Nations (to be a prosecutor to the International Criminal Court) and by the University of Oxford; in February 2012, it was announced that Angiolini would become Principal of St Hugh's College, Oxford in September that year, replacing Andrew Dilnot.
+In 2014, Angiolini opened the Dickson Poon University of Oxford China Centre alongside Prince William, after a total of £20 million had been gifted to St Hugh's in a fundraising campaign.

 Angiolini replaced Robert Smith, Baron Smith of Kelvin as Chancellor of the University of the West of Scotland in September 2013 until 2021.

 She was made a Pro-Vice-Chancellor of the University of Oxford in 2017.

+In 2021, she was appointed chair of the charity Reprieve's board of trustees, succeeding Jim Wallace, Baron Wallace of Tankerness.